Measurement-induced phase transitions in sparse nonlocal scramblers: Fully Nonlocal and All-to-All Models

 The resulting finite-size crossover points are plotted in \figref{fig:completealltoall}a, where we compare to the crossover points for a random AA model analyzed using the same methods.
 The crossover points noticeably increase with $N$ in both cases, and should therefore be considered as finite-size crossover points and not bona fide critical points.
 We also plot the value of the maximum cluster size at the peak $C_{\max}(p_{\mathrm{peak,Haar}})$ in \figref{fig:completealltoall}b, and find that it increases as a power law with system size $C_{\max}(p_{\mathrm{peak,Haar}}) \propto N^{\mu}$ with fractal dimension $d_f = 1.809\pm0.005$ for the complete \pwrk circuit and $1.786\pm0.005$ for the random AA circuit.
 The similarity in the fractal dimension $d_f$ between these two circuits suggests that they may be governed by the same universal physics near the critical point.
 Moreover, the fractal dimension in both cases differs from the analytical prediction $d_f = 91/48 \approx 1.896$ obtained from the two-dimensional percolation universality class.
 This suggests that there is an abrupt change in the universality class from the $k<\log_2 N$ circuits to the complete \pwrk circuit.

 Next, we turn our attention to circuits composed of Clifford circuits with two-qubit gates $Q_{ij} = \mathrm{CZ}_{ij} H_i H_j$ and study the quantum error-correcting codes that support the mixed phase.
 Again, we find striking similarities with the random AA circuit, suggesting that these models may be governed by the same universal physics.
 Using the methods discussed in Sec. \ref{sec:qecc}, we extract the code distance $\dcode$ of the QECC in the mixed phase at fixed code rate $\rcode$.
 We plot the results in \figref{fig:completealltoall}c for code rates $\rcode = 0.1,0.2,0.3$.
 Linear fits indicate a nearly extensive code distance, where $\dcode \propto N^{\beta}$ with $\beta=0.98\pm0.05$ for the \pwr circuit and $0.96\pm0.01$ for the random AA circuit.
-The fast scrambling dynamics common to both of these models apparently generates similar quantum error-correcting codes with excellent properties deep in the mixed phase.